Himalayan Cat Health Issues: Common Disease, Symptoms and Treatment Guide

 2. Breathing issues

 It is common for Himalayan cats to have breathing issues due to their facial structure.
-Face cats are very much in trend these days and are becoming very popular all over the world like Punch Face Persian cat and Extreme Punch Face Himalayan
+Face cats are very much in trend these days and are becoming very popular all over the world like Punch Face Persian cat and Extreme Punch Face Himalayan.
+All cats and dogs with short muzzles are at risk for respiratory problems. for example Pug in Dog Breeds

 Brachycephaly Meaning?